noticesax/Alchemist_Kernel_Builder/README.md

 ## Features

 * **Defconfig Discovery:**  Easily browse and select from available kernel configurations (defconfigs) or whip up your own using the interactive menuconfig.
 No more searching through endless files!
-* **Clang Conjuring:** Kernel Crafter automatically summons the latest Clang compiler, ensuring you have the finest tools for the job.
+* **Clang Conjuring:** Kernel Crafter automatically summons the latest ZyC Clang 20.0.0 compiler, ensuring you have the finest tools for the job.
 No manual downloads or installations needed!
 * **Defconfig Alchemy:**  Regenerate existing defconfigs or tweak them to perfection with menuconfig.
 Save your concoctions and reuse them later.
 * **Telegram Telepathy:**  Get notified instantly on Telegram if your brewing process encounters any hiccups.
 Debug and fix issues faster than ever before.
 * **Lightweight and Brewtiful:**  Kernel Crafter is a lean, mean, bash-scripting machine.
 Easy to use, easy to customize.